Aylorian/Search-and-Destroy-1.3.5/README.md

     director of process flow and occurs after cp check, rather than during.
 The number of required mapper DB operations is reduced by roughly half and all of the post-process filtering has been eliminated, further improving performance and reducing ambiguity.
-This should finally put an end to most of the display glitches and problems that have plagued S&D since the beginning.
+This should finally put an end to most of the display and link-related problems that have plagued S&D since the beginning.

   Additional process improvements, bug fixes, and other changes include: